 “This move is driven by the desire to convert to a Roth IRA,” cautions Hevert.
 “If you don’t have a need for a conversion, you may be better off not converting and simply making a charitable donation.”

-Generally, anyone who is over age 75 and has large charitable intentions may not want to convert to a Roth IRA.
-Typically, the most tax-efficient asset to leave to charity at death is a traditional IRA, because the charity does not pay income tax, and the charitable bequest is deductible against an investor’s taxable estate.
+Generally, anyone who has large charitable intentions may not want to convert to a Roth IRA.
+Typically, the most tax-efficient account to leave to charity at death is a traditional IRA, because the charity does not pay income tax, and the charitable bequest is deductible against an investor’s taxable estate.
 Tax planning can be complex, so consult a tax adviser before taking any action.
 Read more in Viewpoints: “Tax-savvy Roth IRA conversions.”

 Have a plan

 Whichever scenario applies to you, MRDs are likely to play an important role in your finances in retirement.
 Building a thoughtful retirement income plan can help you use MRDs in the most effective way, and help you reach your important financial goals.
 At the very least, it’s important to spend some time understanding MRDs and your options with a tax professional, to ensure that you are meeting the IRS requirements—and to help avoid a costly tax mistake.